The Beat Beginner

 Pearl is a Japanese drum company.
 At one point, I remember Pearl being the most popular drum brand in the world.
 This was around the early 2000s.

-My very first drum kit was a Pearl Export, and I’ve spoken to dozens of drummers who had the same experience.
+My very first drum kit was a Pearl Export (in Europe), and I’ve spoken to dozens of drummers who had the same experience.

 These are the two kits I recommend most to my drum students.